Generalized Br\'ezin-Gross-Witten tau-function as a hypergeometric solution of the BKP hierarchy: Higher models

 By analogy with Theorem \ref{T3} for the weight generating function, given by (\ref{weghtbgw}), we have \begin{proposition} \be \tau_{a,b}({\bf t},{\bf s},{\bf u}, {\bf w})= \sum_{\lambda \in \DP} \frac{r_\lambda^{(u_1)} r_\lambda^{(u_2)} \dots r_\lambda^{(u_a)} }{r_\lambda^{(w_1)} r_\lambda^{(w_2)} \dots r_\lambda^{(w_b)}} \frac{Q_\lambda({\bf t}/2) Q_\lambda({\bf s}/2) }{ 2^{-\ell(\lambda)} } \ee \end{proposition}

 \begin{remark} It is easy to see that in general (\ref{td}) is not a tau-function of the KdV hierarchy. \end{remark}

 We claim that these tau-functions are the generating functions for the interesting family of the weighted spin Hurwitz numbers, which are the spin analogs to the double weighted Hurwitz numbers with rational weight generating functions, see, e.g., \cite{ACEH} and references therein.
 This section contains description of this family of the BKP tau-functions analogous to the description of the corresponding family for the ordinary Hurwitz numbers obtained in \cite{AN,ALS}.
+Possible choices of the weights for the weighed spin Hurwitz numbers associated with the hypergeometric tau-functions for the 2-component BKP hierarchy are discussed in \cite{AS}.

 \begin{remark} This family of BKP tau-functions for $s_k=\delta_{k,1}$ was introduced by Orlov \cite{OBKP}.
 He proved, in particular, that this family is related to the hypergeometric solutions of the KP hierarchy by a square root relation.
 Therefore, the generating functions of the spin Hurwitz numbers (\ref{td}) are related to the corresponding generating functions of the ordinary Hurwitz numbers by a square root relation, completely analogous to the one investigated in \cite{root}. \end{remark}